 5.- If there were no complications, the patient could be discharged.

-Medications taken during the first two weeks should be crushed and dissolved.
+Medications taken during the first four weeks should be crushed and dissolved.

 - The first revision is after three days the patient is discharged.
 Afterwards, the patient must go for a check-up the following 3, 6 and 9 months.